bnCrrthrs/indesign-scripts/README.md

 ## widthExpand /  widthShrink.js

 This increases or decreases the width of an object based on the same amount as 10 × the keyboard increment (so the same amount as holding **cmd + →**

+## saveAll.js

+This simply saves all open documents (after confirmation).